Preventing Relative Energy Deficiency in Sport (RED-S)

 The factors that will impact the amount of carbohydrate needed the most will be Frequency, Intensity & Time.
 We can then use established carbohydrate recommendations to determine how much carbohydrate we should be aiming to consume per day to help meet the energy demand.

 The table below provides an overview of the daily carbohydrate intake recommendations defined by exercise intensity and duration.
 They can be used to help us define more accurately how much energy in the form of carbohydrate we should be consuming per day to meet the exercise demand.
-The table shown below has been developed upon years of sport and exercise nutrition research which helps physically active individuals of all abilities meet their energy needs and prevent issues such as RED-S.
+This table has been developed based upon years of sport and exercise nutrition research which helps physically active individuals of all abilities meet their energy needs and prevent issues such as RED-S.

 Exercise Load Exercise Duration g/kg Low Value g/kg High Value